 If you are new to bartering and haven't started yet, do a little shopping around.
 It's fun, economical and you may make a couple of friends along the way.
 If you're really lucky, you might make a hundred.

-Barb Di Renzo and John C. Moore are the Owners and Editors of http://www.u-exchange.com A worldwide barter website dedicated in providing consumers and business owners a variety of ways to barter services and goods at no cost.
-They are also the authors of Barter 101, an informative guide for people who are new to bartering online.
+John C. Moore is the Owner and Editor of http://www.u-exchange.com A worldwide barter website dedicated in providing consumers and business owners a variety of ways to barter services and goods at no cost.
+He is also the author of Barter 101, an informative guide for people who are new to bartering online.